Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 The quality is great, the touchscreen is adaptable, and the extra features make it well worth the cost.

 If you're in the market for a back-up camera or you just want to double-up on your car's security, then definitely consider purchasing the Autowit Backup Dash Camera.
-It's more than just an accessory; it can potentially save you 1000's or tens of thousands of dollars over time.
+It's more than just an accessory; it can potentially save you thousands or tens of thousands of dollars over time.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.